-Two disclaimers are important: first, while this research speaks of the state and trend of implementation research, it is aware of the infinite number of researches on this topic.
-It is within my hope that this trend has been captured, even though not all research relevant to this trend could be sighted or accessed.
+Two disclaimers are important.
+First, while this research speaks of the state and trend of implementation research, it is aware of the infinite number of researches on this topic.
+It is my hope that this trend has been captured, even though not all research relevant to this trend could be sighted or accessed.
 Second, this paper does not address the cultural problem of the classification of music and its connection to the hegemonic culture, nor does it seek to encompass all forms of music.
 Rather, four musical genres have been selected that suggest useful metaphors for understanding implementation gap research.

 Implementation as Classical Music